SS Pennland: Construction

 Pittsburgh had three screws.
 A pair of four-cylinder triple-expansion steam engines drove her port and starboard screws.
 Exhaust steam from their low-pressure cylinders powered a low-pressure steam turbine that drove her middle screw.
 Between them the three engines gave her a speed of 16 kn.
 She had two funnels and two masts.
+Pittsburgh was installed with substantial electrical equipment including the latest model of Wilson-Pirrie electric steering gear, electrically-controlled lifeboat davits, and 17 electric cargo winches.